Philadelphia Whitemarsh RFC: Current club

 Philadelphia Whitemarsh struggled to rebuild in its first two years in Division 3, sometimes not having enough players to field a side.
 In the fall of 2009 the club finished 2–5–1 with 11 league points for a 10th-place finish in the twelve-team league.
 The next year, they finished 1–7–0 with 8 league points for an 11th-place finish.

 Things turned around for PWRFC, however, in the spring of 2011.
 The young players in the club brought in college and high school teammates.
 Conway Maraki came in as a player–coach and the club began to reform.
 That spring, the new PWRFC went 3–2 in exhibition matches, both losses coming by a combined 4 points.

 In the Fall of 2011, PWRFC ran the table in EPRU Division 3, going a perfect 8–0 and won the EPRU D3 crown.
 PWRFC continued their winning ways that spring running the table to win the MARFU championship, defeating Virginia RFC in the final 37–32.
 They advanced to the Final Four in Glendale, Colorado after defeating Gainesville and Syracuse in the USA Rugby Round of 16 and 8, respectively.
 After defeating the South Bay Rhinos (CA) in the National Semifinal 50–26, they fell to New Orleans RFC in the National Championship Game 36–20, finishing the season with a 14–1 record.

-Sponsorship

-Philly-Whitemarsh RFC has individual sponsorships.
-Notable primary sponsors include Royall Lyme.
-The club also has several secondary sponsorships from local and regional businesses.